ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 1. Click **Create Integration**.
 1. Click the card for the GitLab repo that you want to work with.
 Depending on the repo that you selected, either the GitLab website or your company's GitLab repo opens, where you can view the contents of the repo.

-  **Tip:** You can use the integrated source code management tools in Eclipse Orion {{site.data.keyword.webide}} to edit the GitLab repo and deploy an app from your workspace.
+  You can use the integrated source code management tools in Eclipse Orion {{site.data.keyword.webide}} to edit the GitLab repo and deploy an app from your workspace.
+  {: tip}

 1. If you enabled GitLab Issues, click **GitLab Issues** to open it.
 You can use this instance of GitLab Issues for your entire toolchain, even if the toolchain contains multiple GitLab repos.

-**Note:** If you don't have owner or master privileges for the repo that you are linking to, your integration is limited because you can't use a webhook.
+If you don't have owner or master privileges for the repo that you are linking to, your integration is limited because you can't use a webhook.
 Webhooks are required to automatically run a pipeline when a commit is pushed to the repo.
 Without a webhook, you must start your pipelines manually.
+{: tip}

 ### Learn more about GitLab